 SIMPLE TIPS for creating the best Lighting For Food Photography

+To start off this food photography tips for beginners guide lets talk about the best lighting for food photography.
 What makes light "good?"
 A lot of people talk about "good" or "great" light, but what does that mean?
-All vagueness aside, there is no such thing as "Good Light" in photography, if the light FURTHERS your Story, consider it good.
-Whether you're using natural, constant, or studio strobes the goal is to be able to manipulate the light to match and deepen the food photography stories you're tying to tell.
+All vagueness aside, in my opinion there is no such thing as "Good Light" in photography, if the light FURTHERS your Story, consider it good.
+Whether you're using natural, constant, or studio strobes the goal is to be able to manipulate the light to match and deepen the food stories you're tying to tell.

 1. Keep The Strength And Soften The Contrast

-The light you use depends on the story you are trying to tell.
+The best lighting for food photography depends on the story you are trying to tell.
 Every story is different.

-With that being said, there are a few things to consider when lighting your food photography.
+With that being said, there are a few things to consider when lighting your food photos.

 Will the shadows distract from my subject?

 In the case of direct light, shadows caused by the un-obstructed light rays will sometimes block the viewer from seeing a large part of your story.
 Direct light will also cause bright reflections in areas of your image that might distract the eye from the food.

 Does the light, highlight my subject?